-Mechanism of ADH action The mechanism by which ADH increases the permeability of the walls of the distal comobited tubule and the collecting duct to water is very elegant.
+Mechanism of ADH action The mechanism by which ADH increases the permeability of the value of the distal convoluted tubule and the collecting dux to water is very elegant.
 ADH does not cross the membrane of the tubule cells.
-It binds to specific receptors, triggering reactions that result in the formation of cAMP as the second mesoenger (see Section 9.1.1).
-The cAMP sets up a series of reactions that cause vasicles within the cells lining the tubules to move to, and fuse with, the cell membranes.
-The value scales contain water channels, which are inserted into the membrane, making it permeable to water Water them moves through the channels out of the tubules and into the surrounding blood capillaries by osmosis.
+It hinds to specific receptors, triggering reactions that result in the formation of cAMP as the second measenger (see Section 9.1.1).
+The cAMP sets up a series of reactions that cause vesicles within the cells lining the tubules to move to, and fuse which are inserted into the membrane.
+The vasibles contain vaster channels, which are inserted into the membrane, making it permeable to water.
+Water then moves through the channels out of the tubules and into the surrounding blood capillaries by osmosis.

-The amount of ADH released controls the number of channels ely controlled to match the water demands of the body.
-When ADH levels fall, levels of cAMP also drop and the water channels are withdrawn from the membranes and repackaged in vesicles This makes the tubule impermeable to water once again - and the channels are stored ready for reuse when needed.
+The amount of ADH released controls the number of channels that are inserted, so the permeability of the tubules can be very ely controlled to match the water demands of the body.
+When ADH levels fall, levels of cAMP also drop and the water channels are withdrawn from the membranes and repackaged in vesicles.
+This makes the tubule impermeable to water once again - and the channels are stored ready for reuse when needed.

-ADH and negative recorder, conversely When water is in bort supply or you sweat a lot as a result of exercise or eat a very sally meal, the concentration of inoganic ions in the blood rises so its water potential becomes more negative.
-If this continued, the osmotic balance of the tissue fluid would become disturbed, causing cell damage (see Book 1 Section 4.1.3).
-This is prevented by a negative feedback system involvins ADH. involving ADH.
+ADH and negative feedback control

+When water is in short supply or you sweat a lot as a result of when water is in short supply or you sweat a lot as a result of exercise or eat a very salty meal, the concentration of inorganic ions in the blood rises so its water potential becomes more negative.
+If this continued, the cosmotic balance of the tissue thids would become disturbed, causing cell damage (see Book 1 Section 4.1.3).
+This is prevented by a negative feedback system involving ADH.

 An increasingly negative water potential in the blood is detected by osmoreceptors in the hypothalamus.
 They send nerve impulses to the posterior pituitary, which in turn releases stored ADH into the blood.
-The ADH is picked up by receptors in the cells of the kidney tubules.
+The ADH is picked up by receptors in the term of the second se cells of the kidney tubules.
 ADH increases the permeability of the distal convoluted tubule and the collecting duct to water.
 As a result, water leaves the tubules by osmosis into the surrounding capillary network.
-This means more water is returned from the filtrate to the blood, and a small volume of concentrated urine is more dilute-its water potential becomes less negative.
-Again the change is detected by the connonceoptors of the hypothalamus, and in this case the release of ADH by the pituitary is inhibited.
-The walls of the distal convoluted rubule and the collecting date remain impermeable to water and so little or no reabsorption takes place.
-Therefore, the concentration of the blood is maintained and large amounts of very dilute urine are produced foce fix AD.
+This means more water is returned from the filtrate to the blood, and a small volume of concentrated urine is produced.

+When large amounts of liquid are taken in, the blood becor more dilute - its water potential becomes less negative.
+Again the change is detected by the osmoreceptors of the hypothalamus, more dulte - its water potential becomes less negative.
+Again the change is detected by the somereceptors of the hypothalamus, and in this case the release of ADH by the pituitary is inhibited.
+The walls of the distal corvoluted tubule and the collecting duct remain impermeable to water and so little or no reabsorption takes place.
+Therefore, the concentration of the blood is maintained and large amounts of very dilute urine are produced (see fige A). (see fig A)

-It is very easy to test the effectiveness of this system - simply drink about a litre of water over a short period of time and wait for the results!
+It is very easy to test the effectiveness of this system - simple drink about a litre of water over a short period of time and v for the results! t the effective